karta2341940/Advanced_Operation_Systen/hw.md

 If the pid more then 0, the program run line 25 to 29.
 To reassign x to 2 and print some message.Finaly wait for subprocess reutrn then program exit.

+- What value is the variable in the child process?

-In the execution result you can see the variable in child process is assign to 1 and the variable in parent process is assign to 2.
+> In the execution result you can see the variable in child process is assign to 1 and the variable in parent process is assign to 2.

+- What happens to the variable when both the child and parent change the value of x?
-If the both process child and parent change the variable, the variable will change by child first then change by parent if parent process has used wait function.
+> If the both process child and parent change the variable, the variable will change by child first then change by parent if parent process has used wait function.

 ## Q2
 Write a program that opens a file (with the open() system call)and then calls fork() to create a new process.